 Nantucket Island, MA – KACK

-Fly by Philadelphia, NYC, and up the coast of Long Island and you’ll soon be on the summer hot spot of Nantucket.
+Fly over Philadelphia, NYC, and up the coast of Long Island and you’ll soon be on the summer hot spot of Nantucket.
 Landing fee $5.
 Overnight fees. $10.
 One night waived with gas.
 A 10 minute cab ride puts you in the middle of this stunning town with incredible seafood, restaurants, shopping, art, and nightlife.
-Check out airbnb in addition to normal hotel options.
+Make sure to check out airbnb in addition to normal hotel and B&B options.

 Hilton Head, SC – KHXD